The Canadian Securities Institute® (CSI) is the most experienced and trusted financial educator endorsed by regulatory authorities across Canada.

 - Name and contact details of the complainant

-Allegations of violation of the FCSI® Code of Ethics are dealt with by the Designation Ethics Committee according to the CSI Ethical Misconduct Process.
+Allegations of violation of the CIM® Code of Ethics are dealt with by the Designation Ethics Committee according to the CSI Ethical Misconduct Process.
 If the Committee determines a violation occurred, a disciplinary sanction is recommended.
-The FCSI® may accept the recommended sanction or request a hearing.
+The CIM® holder may accept the recommended sanction or request a hearing.

 - Notifying the appropriate regulatory body for possible further investigation

-- Recording the violation in the FCSI®'s record
+- Recording the violation in the CIM® designation holder’s record

-- Requiring the FCSI® to complete a supplementary ethics or professional development course(s).
+- Requiring the CIM® to complete a supplementary ethics course(s)

-- Requiring the FCSI® to complete additional industry contribution hours
+- Requiring the CIM® to complete an additional professional development course(s)

-- Suspending the FCSI®'s licence and use of the FCSI® Certification Mark (for a specific period, indefinitely with conditions for reinstatement, or permanently)
+- Suspending the CIM®’s licence and use of the CIM® Certification Mark (for a specific period, indefinitely with conditions for reinstatement, or permanently)